talent-connect/connect/README.md

 1. **Visually, in Salesforce**: Salesforce provides an _Object Manager_ to set up Objects and their properties (e.g. `firstName`, `birthDate`, etc.), through a web admin interface.
 Talk to Eric/Anil/Manu for access.
 2. **In code, in the `common-types` library:** see the repository folder `libs/common-types/src/lib`

-Each data model in the `common-types` folder is represented by a Typescript class.
+Each data model in the `common-types` folder is represented by a `TypeScript` class.
 Every data model has two representations:

 1. As represented in the **salesforce domain**: when the file name or class name ends with `Record`, the model’s structure, property names and property types reflect how the data model is.
 The term **Record** is chosen since it’s standard terminology in Salesforce. _Record_ is just Salesforce’s way of saying _row_ or _instance_.
 2. As represented in the **core domain**: when the file name or class name ends with `Entity`, the model follows a simpler and flatter structure, the same one that was used for years before CON and TP data were migrated to Salesforce.
 We use the term **Entity** as it implies a “thing”, such as a jobseeker’s profile, a mentor<>mentee match, a logged mentoring session, and so forth.